- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 And I would say it is quite obvious why not.
 And that is for transaction processing systems like ERP systems these benchmarks won’t be particularly fast.

-Vinnie Mirchandani, who is an independent source of the SAP HANA/Oracle 12C debate, in his book SAP Nation 2.0 reinforces John Soat’s point on benchmarks.
+Vinnie Mirchandani, who was an independent source of the SAP HANA/Oracle 12C debate at the time of publication of SAP Nation 2.0, in his book SAP Nation 2.0 reinforces John Soat’s point on benchmarks.

 “It has not helped matters that SAP has been opaque about HANA benchmarks.
 For two decades, its SD benchmark, which measures SAP customer order lines processed in its Sales and Distribution (SD) module, has been the gold standard for measuring new hardware and software infrastructure.
 It has not released those metrics using a HANA database.”